milos85vasic/Sharrow/README.md

 ## Usage

-1. Open any supported media app or website
+1. Open any supported media app or website (YouTube, Vimeo, Twitch, etc.)
 2. Find a video or audio content you want to download
 3. Tap the share button
-4. Select "MeTube Share" from the sharing options
+4. Select "Sharrow" from the sharing options
 5. Choose your server profile (if you have multiple)
 6. Tap "Send to MeTube"
 7. The app will automatically open your MeTube instance in the browser